weabreu16/ids328-equipo-5/README.md

 ```
 yarn test
 ```
-## How to deploy
+## How to deploy?
-To deploy to heroku you need to use the followings commands, the docker CLI and the heroku's CLI (Command Line Interface):
+To deploy to heroku you need to use the followings commands, the docker's CLI and the heroku's CLI (Command Line Interface):
 ```
 heroku login